El Tejar, Guatemala | Founded 2007 | 165+ Youth Served

 “because art is to share and it is very important to teach our traditions to our youth so that they value and appreciate our culture.
 When our students perform music it gives importance to our traditions.
 The people in our community value the work that we do, and our students are a positive example for other young people in our community who think only foreign music has value.
 We are preserving our culture by passing it down to new generations.
 This work is important because there are fewer spaces [for our traditional culture] because of globalization.”

-Student Ashley Galicia has been in the program for more than 5 years.
+Student Ashley Garcia has been in the program for more than 8 years.
 In 2019, at the age of 12, Ashley came to NC to share her love for Guatemalan music culture.
 Due to an unattainable visa process, no other student in the ensemble made it to NC; However, Ashley represented her country and ensemble with great pride and courage.
-Along with her teacher Sara, Ashley hosted 6 cultural exchanges, 4 festival performances, and taught more than 250 youth.